wal/walmcconnell.com_site/content/authors/admin/_index.md

 I'm a data scientist and software engineer based in Dublin, Ireland :shamrock:.
 I'm facinated by the complexity, ambiguity and challenge of building really successful SAAS products.
 I work as part of the Analytics & Data Science team at [Intercom](https://intercom.io) where I help product and engineering leadership research and operationalise the commercial, adoption and engagement metrics needed for building :ok_hand: SAAS products.

-Before all this finance and product :bar_chart: stuff, I was an engineering leader building massive scale data processing systems across multiple industries.
+Before all this finance and product :bar_chart: stuff, I was a software engineering leader building massive scale data processing systems.
+I also spent time working with elite sports organisations helping them think about how analytics can help optimize sporting performance.

+I'd :heart: to hear from you, please drop me a note via the messenger, or the social links below!